 When it comes to non-surgical facial rejuvenation, all you need to remember are these three words: relax, resurface, and refill.

-In a nutshell, dermal fillers restore volume and fill in areas where soft tissue, fat, and collagen have dwindled down.
+In a nutshell, dermal fillers restore volume and fill in areas where soft tissue, fat, and collagen have dwindled.
 In contrast to surgical options, they’re easy to get and have minimal downtime.

 Facial fillers are ideal if you want to improve the appearance of the following:

-- You have scars and skin depressions due to acne, skin issues, or previous injuries.
+- You have scars and skin depression due to acne, skin issues, or previous injuries.

 - You have lines and folds around your nose and mouth.

 With fillers, you can expect natural, subtle results even with just a single treatment.
 It’s worth noting, however, that a dermal filler is a temporary solution with results lasting anywhere from 6 to 18 months on average.